ChompChompDead/ChompChompDead/README.md

 I am chomp.
 I like to code stuff.

 Languages I know: HTML, Lua, CSS, and some Javascript and Java <br>
-I codwe roblox and minecraft stuff, also some discord bots
+I code roblox and minecraft stuff, also some discord bots java is bulli :(

 Contact me on discord if u want lol (chomp#0986)